 While it is difficult to generalize from program to program (and student to student), the university has firm beliefs concerning course sequencing in terms of what makes academic sense and will enable students to complete their degree requirements by the expected date of graduation.

 Students should consult the course sequencing charts in the program-specific sections of this Catalog.
-See page 66-68 of this Catalog for regulations regarding the satisfaction of Liberal Arts requirements.
+See pp. 86-88 of this Catalog for regulations regarding the satisfaction of Arts and Sciences requirements.

 ENGLISH AS A PREREQUISITE